samin078/Mini-Park---Graphics-Project/README.md

 # Mini-Park — Graphics Project

+This is a Computer Graphics Lab project built using OpenGL and C++.
-Mini-Park is a computer graphics project developed using OpenGL.
-It simulates a small amusement park with interactive elements, lighting effects, and animated rides.
-The project demonstrates 3D modeling, transformations, and real-time user interaction.
+The project simulates an amusement park with interactive camera movement, lighting effects, and animated rides.

-## Features
-- **Camera System:** Move freely using keyboard controls with support for translation, rotation, and zoom.
-- **Dynamic Objects:** Toggle and control amusement park rides like the Ferris wheel (Nagordola) and swing (Dolna).
-- **Lighting Effects:** Multiple lighting options, including directional, point, and spotlight effects.
-- **Textures & Shading:** Objects have textures and custom shaders for better visuals.
-- **Transformations:** Objects can be translated, rotated, and scaled.
-- **Fractal Tree Rendering:** Uses recursion to generate trees with textured branches and leaves.

-## Controls
+## Keyboard Controls

 ### Camera Movement
 - `W` - Move forward
 - `S` - Move backward
 - `A` - Move left